taoensso/faraday/README.md

 ./run-tests local
 ```

-To run tests from a repl using a local DynamoDB instance, run:
+If you intend to run tests from a repl, you can start a local DynamoDB instance:

 ```bash
 lein dynamodb-local